waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_1.md

 => false
 ```

 Our goal is that we can create the necessary classes to support the above functionality.
-Why did we choose to name the method that releases a bike into the station `release_bike()`.
+Why did we choose to name the method that releases a bike from the station `release_bike()`?
 Naming things is one of [two hardest problems in Computer Science](http://martinfowler.com/bliki/TwoHardThings.html).
 We could have chosen a different name but this one seems good enough.

-Now we don't want to have to test this functionality by hand every time we change anything.
-It might seem like a trivial amount of effort in this case, but even small projects quickly accumulat a lot of functionality that all might break due to small changes elsewhere in the code base.
+Now we don't want to have to re-check this functionality every time we change any code in our system.
+It might seem like a trivial amount of effort in this case, but even small projects quickly accumulate a lot of functionality that all might break due to small changes elsewhere in the code base.
 To stop us going completely insane chasing bugs back and forth through the system let's start by writing a feature test that will allow us to automatically check that the above is going to work.
 We'll be using RSpec, a handy testing tool in Ruby, but there are many other testing tools such as MiniTest and Cucumber to name a couple of popular alternatives.
 RSpec provides a syntax that while pure Ruby, reads very like English.

 RSpec can also be described as a 'Domain Specific Language' (DSL).
-In this case RSpec is a language specific to the domain of writing tests in an 'expect' style (note there are other styles - see the RSpec pill).
-The motivation is to make the tests as readable as possible, in order to make them comprehensible to other developers and ourselves 3 months later when we come back to look at them again.
+In this case RSpec is a language specific to the domain of writing tests in an 'expect' style (note there are other styles - see the [RSpec pill&nbsp;:pill:](../pills/rspec.md)).
+The motivation is that by making the tests as readable as possible, we will make them comprehensible to other developers and ourselves 3 months later when we come back to look at them again.
 The intention is that comprehensibility will lead to good maintainability, since most of the effort developing software comes from maintaining it rather than writing it in the first place.
 When change comes, and it most likely will, we want to be able to simply and quickly comprehend what a test is doing and adapt it as necessary.

 As mentioned before, in this simple system our feature test will also be an 'integration-test' that checks that two objects in our domain (the DockingStation and the Bike) can interact correctly.

-[NOTE will need gem install capybara - also don't worry about what capybara does yet - that'll come in the next few weeks]
+**NOTE** in order to get this example to run you will need to type ```gem install capybara``` to install the capybara library that allows us to write RSpec tests in terms of 'feature' and 'scenario' (instead of the more common 'describe' and 'it') - Capybara does more too, but we won't need to know about its other powers for a week or two.

 ```ruby
 require 'capybara/rspec' # this allows us to use the terms 'feature' and 'scenario' below -